Holistic Health Information

 What Are the Types of Holistic Treatments?

-There are many types of holistic medicine for whatever ailments or concerns you may have.
+There are many types of holistic therapy medicine for whatever ailments or concerns you may have.
 A good holistic physician will be able to suggest any number of them after your initial consultation.
 According to the National Center for Complementary and Alternative Medicine, there are four main categories of holistic health care: Manipulative and Body-Based Practices, Mind-Body Medicine, Biologically Based Practices, and Energy Medicine.
 There is also a fifth category called Whole Medical Systems, which are larger holistic medical systems that integrate aspects of each of the four categories mentioned above.
 Here are some examples of each:

 Whole Medical Systems: